TaceoLabs/zksummit12_workshop/README.md

 * `Noir`

 ## The Millionaires Problem
  For this example, we'll work in the `/circom/mill_problem` folder. .
-To make things easier, we’ve provided a `justfile` that executes all commands.that automates all the necessary commands.
+To make things easier, we’ve provided a `justfile` that automates all the necessary commands.
 Since you’ll need to run specific commands on all "MPC-nodes" simultaneously, it can be a bit cumbersome to manage this in Docker.
 That's why we’ve included the `justfile` — and don't worry, the container already comes with `just` pre-installed to streamline the process.

 ### Compiling the Circuit